 Client files are always installed to the same location and are required on any host where corresponding services are installed.
 In a Cloudera Manager environment, Cloudera Manager manages settings.
 In an unmanaged deployment, all files can be manually edited.
-Client configuration locations are:
+All files are found in a subdirectory of /etc/.
+Client configuration file types and their locations are: